 Figure 7.5.3.3.2-1: One-to-one standalone file distribution using media plane

 1. MCData client 1 sends a MCData FD request towards the MCData client 2.
-The MCData FD request may contain the file metadata information.
+File metadata information is included in the SDP.
 The MCData FD request contains one MCData user for one-to-one data communication as selected by the user at MCData client 1.
 The MCData FD request contains conversation identifier for message thread indication.
 The MCData FD request may include additional implementation specific information in the application metadata container.
 MCData FD request may contain mandatory download indication.
 The MCData FD request may contain download completed report indication if selected by the user at MCData client 1.

 2. On receiving a MCData FD request, the MCData client 2 checks whether any policy is to be asserted to limit certain types of message or content to certain members, for example, due to location or user privilege.

-3. The receiving MCData client 2 notifies the user about the incoming MCData FD request (including file metadata if present) which may be either accepted or rejected or ignored.
+3. The receiving MCData client 2 notifies the user about the incoming MCData FD request which may be either accepted or rejected or ignored.
 MCData user may not be sought consent if the request includes mandatory download indication in the MCData FD request and instead only notify the MCData user about file downloading.

 4. If the target MCData user 2 provides a response (accept or reject) to the notification, then the MCData client 2 sends the MCData FD response to the MCData client 1.
 MCData client 2 automatically sends accepted MCData FD response when the incoming request included mandatory download indication.